 April 24 – Foreign Minister Zarif ruled out negotiating a new nuclear deal with the United States.
 At an Asia Society event in New York City, Zarif said he did not think Trump wants a war with Iran.
 But Zarif implied that National Security Advisor John Bolton seeks conflict, with regime change as the overall goal.
 He claimed that “the B team” —Bolton, Israeli Prime Minister Benjamin Netanyahu, Saudi Arabia’s Crown Prince Mohammed bin Salman and Abu Dhabi’s Crown Prince Mohammed bin Zayed — is trying “to push Iran to take action” and then use the resulting conflict to weaken Iran.
 Zarif said “it’s not a crisis yet, but it’s a dangerous situation.”
 But he warned that “accidents, plotted accidents are possible.”

-May 5 – National Security Advisor John Bolton announced the deployment of a carrier strike group and bomber task force to the Middle East “to send a clear and unmistakable message to the Iranian regime that any attack on United States interests or on those of our allies will be met with unrelenting force.”
+May 5 – National Security Advisor John Bolton announced the deployment of the USS Abraham Lincoln Carrier Strike Group and a bomber task force to the Middle East “to send a clear and unmistakable message to the Iranian regime that any attack on United States interests or on those of our allies will be met with unrelenting force.”
 He said the move was in response to “a number of troubling and escalatory indications and warnings,” but did not specify further.
 The White House did not specify what Iranian activities it was responding to, but they were widely reported by the media to be related to intelligence citing U.S. interests in Iraq, Syria, Yemen and the Persian Gulf.
 The deployment of the carrier strike group, however, was part of regularly scheduled deployment.

 May 8 – President Hassan Rouhani announced that Iran will stop complying with parts of the 2015 nuclear deal, known formally as the Joint Comprehensive Plan of Action (JCPOA).
 The move came on the one-year anniversary of the U.S. withdrawal from the agreement.
 In a televised speech to his cabinet, Rouhani said Iran would resume stockpiling excess uranium and heavy water used in its nuclear reactors.
 Rouhani also warned that Iran will remove caps on uranium enrichment and resume work at the Arak nuclear facility if Iran’s oil and banking sectors are not protected from U.S. sanctions within 60 days.
 Rouhani expressed his impatience with the remaining parties to the JCPOA – Britain, China, France, Germany, and Russia.
 “We have given deadlines to JCPOA member states several times,” he said.
 "In simpler language, we felt that there was a need for surgery and the one-year-old painkillers were not enough; today's action is a surgical procedure to save the JCPOA, not to end it.”